raspberrypilearning/make-crumble-robot-head/en/step_6.md

 ![Using servo variables](images/servoAngles_usingServoVariables.png)

-Running this code will make your robot mouth go to the closed variable position, wait one second and then go to the open variable position and stop there.
+Running this code will make your robot mouth go to the closed variable position, wait one second, and then go to the open variable position and stop there.

 Run your code.